-- 1 minor fire within an on campus residential facility on the Carlisle campus, resulting in no injuries and less than \$100.00 in damages - Zero fires within on campus residential facilities on the Bologna campus - Cameroon on campus residential facilities were not utilized in 2020
+- One minor fire within an on campus residential facility on the Carlisle campus, resulting in no injuries and less than \$100.00 in damages. - Zero fires within on campus residential facilities on the Bologna campus

-- 1 minor fire within an on campus residential facility on the Carlisle campus, resulting in no injuries and less than \$100.00 in damage - Zero fires within on campus residential facilities on the Bologna campus - Cameroon on campus residential facilities were not utilized in 2021
+- One minor fire within an on campus residential facility on the Carlisle campus, resulting in no injuries and less than \$1,000.00 in damages. - Zero fires within on campus residential facilities on the Bologna campus

-- 1 minor fire within an on campus residential facility on the Carlisle campus, resulting in no injuries and less than \$1.000.00 in damage - Zero fires within on campus residential facilities on the Bologna campus - Cameroon on campus residential facilities were not utilized in 2022
+- Two minor fires within an on campus residential facility on the Carlisle campus, resulting in no injuries.
+One fire resulted in approximately \$25.00 in damages; the second resulted in approximately \$250.00 in damages. - Zero fires within on campus residential facilities on the Bologna campus